Tommaso Rocchi: Lazio

 The 2007–08 season saw Rocchi make his personal debut in the UEFA Champions League, where he scored a crucial winning goal against Werder Bremen.
 This season he ended the campaign with 14 Serie A goals.
 He spent much of the year as captain of Lazio, deputizing for the often injured Luciano Zauri.
 On 20 February 2008, Rocchi renewed his contract, extending the deal by five years.
 This contract extension would run until 2013, and effectively ensure Rocchi would remain at the club for the remainder of his career.
-On 19 March 2008, Rocchi scored his fourth goal in the Derby della Capitale in a 3–2 victory against A.S.
-Roma.
+On 19 March 2008, Rocchi scored his fourth goal in the Derby della Capitale in a 3–2 victory against AS Roma.

 From a personal perspective, 2008–09 was a poor season for Rocchi.
 After missing the first two months of the season due to an injury suffered while on international duty at the 2008 Beijing Games, Rocchi never reached his usual goalscoring form, finishing with just 9 for the season; his lowest tally in six years.
 However, the club won their fifth Coppa Italia title, defeating Sampdoria in a penalty shootout.
 Rocchi suffered the indignity of being the only Lazio player to fail to convert his spot kick, however he did go on to score the winning goal in the Italian Super Cup final against Inter Milan.
 This season was also his first as the official team captain, after the departure of Zauri to Fiorentina.

 At the end of the 2008–09 season, having made over 200 appearances in the Lazio shirt, and having scored 83 goals, Rocchi declared his target was to join an exclusive list of players to have scored 100 goals for the club.
 This mark had only previously been reached by four players, Silvio Piola, Giuseppe Signori, Bruno Giordano and Giorgio Chinaglia.
 Rocchi decided to change his number 18 shirt for the number 9, which had previously been worn by all of those four, aside from Signori.

-Internazionale
+Inter Milan

-On 4 January 2013, after spending nine years at Lazio, Rocchi joined Internazionale by signing a contract until the end of 2012–13.
+On 4 January 2013, after spending nine years at Lazio, Rocchi joined Inter Milan by signing a contract until the end of the 2012–13.
 His new side paid a fee of €300,000 to the Roman side.
 He was presented to the media three days later and was handed squad number 18.

-He scored his first goal for Inter on 7 April 2013 against Atalanta at home in an eventual in a 3–4 loss.
+He scored his first goal for Inter on 7 April 2013 against Atalanta at home in an eventual in a 4–3 loss.
 Ten days later, Rocchi give his first assist, a backheel assist for Jonathan, in the returning leg of 2012–13 Coppa Italia semi-final tie against Roma which ended in a 2–3 home defeat.
 On 21 April, Rocchi scored his second goal of the season, the winner against Parma.